ShelfOps/qtdocs/docs/extras.md

 ### Singleplayer Sleep
 When one person sleeps, it skips the night.
 No questions asked.

+## Backpacks
+YOU CAN CRAFT 6 TIERS OF BACKPACKS YEEHAW HOW COOL IS THAT Their recipes are in `/bprecipe`, and all backpacks come with liquid tanks to store your liquids without wasting shit ton of space on individual buckets.
+You can't put backpacks in backpacks, sucks I know.

+**Notes**
+>*Rev 3.1: Both `/bprecipe` and `/bbp recipe` are valid commands. `/bprecipe` was an alias added later to make the command more convenient.*
+>*Rev 3.2: Backpack recipes will now appear in the crafting book when you open a crafting table.*

 ### Custom Heads
 If you are a builder looking to spice up your build, there are around 38k playerheads with custom textures at your disposal.
 You can do `/hdb` to view them all